jackeddaniel/neobot/README.md

 **🧠 Method Completion** — Give a method prototype and let the model implement it using the file context.

-⚡ Autofill — Directly insert the completed method below the selection.
+**⚡ Autofill** — Directly insert the completed method below the selection.

-🪄 Session-Aware — Each file has its own server session with conversation history.
+**🪄 Session-Aware** — Each file has its own server session with conversation history.

-🪟 Beautiful Floating Windows — Clean vertical scrolling, markdown rendering, and neat formatting.
+**🪟 Beautiful Floating Windows** — Clean vertical scrolling, markdown rendering, and neat formatting.

 🛑 No external dependencies on paid APIs if you have your Gemini key — everything runs locally.

-📸 Demo

-(Optional — you can add a GIF or short mp4 later showing the floating window in action)

 ## 🧰 Tech Stack